When You Were Sweet Sixteen: Other influence

 "When You Were Sweet Sixteen" is a standard of barbershop quartets.

 The song has been used in films a number of times.
 In the 1930 military comedy High C's, starring Charley Chase, it was sung by the soldiers while they are being bombed.
 Shirley Temple sang it in 1938 in the movie Little Miss Broadway.
 In the 1946 film The Jolson Story, it was sung by Rudy Wissler dubbing for Scotty Beckett who was portraying the young Al Jolson.

-This song also appears in the 1987 film "Ironweed" starring Jack Nicholson and Meryl Streep.
+This song also appears in the 1987 film Ironweed starring Jack Nicholson and Meryl Streep.
 A mustachioed barkeep sings this song behind his bar.

-The song was sung by Steve Coogan in 2019 for the comedy series This Time With Alan Partridge.
+The song was sung in 2019 by the Steve Coogan character Martin Brennan in the comedy series This Time with Alan Partridge.